 - Stopping the use of any anti-inflammatory medications, such as aspirin, ibuprofen, or acetaminophen, for five to seven days before the surgery.

 The night before the surgery, you will not be able to eat or drink anything after midnight.
 You should also wash your foot the night before and morning of the procedure to help reduce surrounding bacteria and prevent infection.

 What To Expect During Surgery

 Bunion surgery is usually performed under 'conscious sedation' by an IV, administered by an anesthesiologist.
 This puts you into a relaxed state during the procedure.
 Not having general anesthesia makes the immediate recovery easier on you.
-Local anesthesia is used to numb up the foot as well.
+Local anesthesia is used to 'numb' the foot as well.
 You will feel no pain during the procedure and the surgical team does everything possible to make you feel comfortable.
-After the surgery, patients are often given a long-acting anesthetic and pain medication, which is why someone else must drive the patient home.
+After the surgery patients are often given a long-acting anesthetic and pain medication, which is why someone else must drive the patient home.

 What To Expect After Surgery

 The type of procedure you have will determine the degree to which you can put weight on the foot immediately after the surgery.
 Some patients, particularly those having base procedures, may have to use crutches; others may be sent home wearing a surgical shoe.
 The foot will be covered in a dressing, which you will need to keep dry for up to two weeks or until the sutures are removed.

 During the first week after surgery, you will need to keep the foot elevated as much as possible.
 Ice packs also should be applied for the first three to four days to reduce swelling.
 Limited ambulation or walking is required over the first two weeks to promote healing.
 Most patients also are instructed on some basic exercises that need to be performed daily.